-7. Select the Bar Button Item and change the System Item from Custom to Add.
+Select the Bar Button Item and change Identifier to Add.
 This will change the look of your Bar Button Item from the word Item to a plus icon, as shown in Figure 11-18.

 Figure 11-18.
 Changing the Bar Button Item